freeCodeCamp/guide/src/pages/java/classes-and-objects/index.md

 Think of a `Class` as a blueprint for creating something concrete.
 A `Class` tells you the 'what' and 'how' an `object` of that Class will look like once `instantiated`.
 In essence, it defines `properties` (say color, engine capacity) and `behavior` (stop, speed up, change gears, honk etc.) for a Car in this case.

 Objects are _instances_ of a class.
 All objects are instances of a certain class.
 Imagine a class being a "template", which every Object copies to.
-When you create an Object, basically it creates a new object on the blueprint of a class.
-Now lets look at this from a little piece of code :
+When you create an Object, it basically creates a new object on the blueprint of a class.
+Now let's look at this from a little piece of code :

 ```java
 // Car class